c-core-labs/Sherlock-Frontend/README.md

 ## Demo

-A demo of this project is available [here](https://sherlock-search.c-core.app/?CloudFilter=%5B0%2C100%5D):
+A demo of this project is available [here](https://sherlock-search.c-core.app/):

-Out index contains links to our own publically available assets, the Landsat STAC, and the ESA Coperincus mission catalog.
+Our index contains links to our own publically available assets, the Landsat STAC, and the ESA Coperincus mission catalog.

 ## Getting Started